dkupper4/TipTracker/README.md

 # $erve Tip Tracker
-TipTracker is a Flask-based web application designed to help users track and analyze their daily cash tips.
+$erve is a Flask-based web application designed to help users track and analyze their daily cash tips.
 The application allows users to securely register, log in, and manage their tip records efficiently.
 It provides features like weekly insights, total earnings, and a user-friendly dashboard for visualization and data entry.

 Features
 * User Authentication: Secure registration, login, and logout functionalities using Flask-Login.